vitoremanuellds/vitoremanuellds/README.md

-- 👋 Hi, I’m @vitoremanuellds
+- 🤓 Hi, I'm @vitoremanuelds, and I'm a student at the Universidade Federal de Campina Grande.
-- 👀 I’m interested in learning new things and improve myself.
+- 💻 I enjoy learning new technologies and trying to improve myself as well as my skills.
-- 🌱 I’m currently learning Java, Python and Data Structures.
+- ☕ I'm currently learning Data Structures, Java, Python, HTML5, CSS3 and JavaScript.
-- 💞️ I’m looking to collaborate in everything I can.

 <!---
 vitoremanuellds/vitoremanuellds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.